Dwayne Rudd

-Dwayne Rudd (born February 3, 1976) is a retired American football linebacker who played in the National Football League.
-During his career he played for the Minnesota Vikings, the Cleveland Browns and the Tampa Bay Buccaneers.
+Dwayne Dupree Rudd (born February 3, 1976) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected in the first round of the 1997 NFL draft.
+During his career he played for the Minnesota Vikings, Cleveland Browns and Tampa Bay Buccaneers.
 Rudd was a teammate of Pittsburgh Steelers cornerback Deshea Townsend in both high school and college, at South Panola High School and the University of Alabama, respectively.
-Derek Pegues, a South Panola alum and an All-SEC Defensive Back for Mississippi State, is his cousin.
+Derek Pegues, a South Panola alum and an All-SEC defensive back for Mississippi State, is his cousin.